anroots/kohana-commoneer/README.md

 Commoneer Version 2.0.1 (17 September 2012)
 ======================

+**Project status**: Abandoned.
+This module is no longer developed or maintained.

 Commoneer provides commonly used helpers and extensible classes that the author saw fit to add to Kohana.
 The module extends several Kohana's built-in classes, providing additional functionality and behaviour.